iDourgham/MLOPs-Final-Project/README.md

 The project includes:

-* Data preprocessing and label encoding
+- Data preprocessing and label encoding
-* Model training using Random Forest, Support Vector Classifier (SVC), and XGBoost classifiers
+- Model training using Random Forest, Support Vector Classifier (SVC), and XGBoost classifiers
-* Evaluation using accuracy, precision, recall, and F1-score metrics
+- Evaluation using accuracy, precision, recall, and F1-score metrics
-* Confusion matrix visualization
+- Confusion matrix visualization
-* Model logging and experiment tracking with MLflow
+- Model logging and experiment tracking with MLflow

 ---

 ## Dataset

-The dataset is a CSV file containing 4 Hand Signs features and a target label column.
+The dataset is a CSV file containing normalized hand gesture features and a target label column.
 The label column is encoded into numerical classes for training.

 ---